 - 22. In examining the plan, I will give the same weight to written representations as to those made orally at hearing sessions.
 Therefore, participation at a hearing session is only necessary if, in the light of my Matters, Issues and Questions, you have relevant points to contribute to the discussion. - 23.
-Representations made on the plan at the Regulation 19 consultation stage have been submitted and I will take them all into account.
-The Council has also prepared a Regulation 22 Consultation Statement (SUB 009), a summary report of representations (SUB 014), full sets of representations made during the consultation (SUB012 and SUB013), and a spreadsheet of representations with the Council's responses (SA/ED2), which are all available on the examination website.
+Representations made on the plan at the Regulation 19 consultation stages have been submitted and I will take them all into account.
+The Council has also prepared a Regulation 22 Consultation Statement (SUB 009) and Addendum (SA/ED49), a summary report of representations (SUB 014), full sets of representations made during the initial Regulation 19 consultation (SUB012 and SUB013), and a spreadsheet of representations with the Council's responses (SA/ED2), which are all available on the examination website.
 The legislation does not require me to take account of any representations made at any earlier stage, including under Regulation 18.
+Representations made on the Council's Regulation 19 consultation on its Proposed Main Modifications Document are available at Sandwell Metropolitan Borough Council Reg 19 Publication Plan Main Modification Document.